-BATTLE-AX ENGAGEMENT!

-between the renowned Valerian (with one hand tied behind him,) and two gigantic savages from Britain.
+BATTLE-AX ENGAGEMENT! between the renowned Valerian (with one hand tied behind him,) and two gigantic savages from Britain.

-After which the renowned Valerian (if he survive,) will fight with the broad-sword, against six Sophomores and a Freshman from the Gladiatorial College!
+After which the renowned Valerian (if he survive,) will fight with the broad-sword,

-LEFT HANDED!

-A long series of brilliant engagements will follow, in which the finest talent of the Empire will take part will engage four tiger whelps in combat, armed with no other weapon than his little spear!
+LEFT HANDED! against six Sophomores and a Freshman from the Gladiatorial College!
+A long series of brilliant engagements will follow, in which the finest talent of the Empire will take part After which the celebrated Infant Prodigy known as

+"THE YOUNG ACHILLES," will engage four tiger whelps in combat, armed with no other weapon than his little spear!